damien-rivet/JamfKit/README.md

 #### Computer ####

-Represents a JAMF computer, contains general / location / purchasing information.
+Represents a Jamf managed computer, contains the general / location / purchasing information about the hardware.

 #### Department ####

 Represents a physical department.

+#### Mobile device ####

+Represents a Jamf managed mobile device, contains the general information about the device.

 #### Netboot server ####